The Best Cryptocurrency Exchanges in Canada

 Shakepay is more an app than a full-fledged cryptocurrency exchange, but Shakepay is still one of the fastest and easiest ways to purchase Bitcoin and Ethereum in Canada.
 Users have raved about the user-friendliness of the interface and the quickness in which users have received their crypto.

 With the Shakepay app, users can buy and sell Bitcoin and Ethereum and pay their friends.
 Shakepay allows customers to purchase its currencies by Interac e-Transfer, Wire transfer, or by using the cryptos it offers, all without fees.
 Users can see e-transfers and their crypto orders come in minutes.
-Users tend to utilize Shakepay to buy bitcoin quickly, and then trade their bitcoin on another exchange, like Kraken or Binance.
+Users tend to utilize Shakepay to buy Bitcoin or Ethereum quickly, and then trade those coins on another exchange, like Kraken or Binance.

 - Quick and easy option for buying Bitcoin or Ethereum.